M54 at J4

 In 1985 Lord Stafford registered a plan to build a motorway service area at Castle Farm.
 This was followed by one from Shell and then the Department of Transport.
 Tradition was that the Department of Transport would dictate where new motorway service areas would be built, but they were increasingly likely to take inspiration from private developers.

 A press release from 1986 stated that the Department of Transport were merely "investigating options" for the M54, without naming any locations.
-It would soon become clear that Castle Farm was their preferred site.
+By 1991, they said that a service area would be provided at "Telford", though they hadn't yet made it clear that Castle Farm was their preferred site.

-In 2002, Henry Boot Developments (a subsidiary of Hallam Land Management) leased the land to Welcome Break on a 25 year lease.
+In 2002, Henry Boot Developments (a subsidiary of Hallam Land Management) leased the land at Castle Farm to Welcome Break on a 25 year lease.
 In 2006 the land was sold to Rockspring Property Investment Managers for £13.2m.

 In addition to the coffee stand by the entrance, two units were provided: initially these were Burger King and a large restaurant counter.
 Next to these was a third counter, used to purchase fuel and items from Welcome Break's own-branded shop.
 In line with all other Welcome Breaks, the shop was later branded WHSmith, but it was still selling fuel and stock which was displayed all over the back of the building.